-To provide broad guidance, which is one of the Supreme Court's stated goals, CJEO should issue formal written opinions that will be made available to judges and the public.
-After discussing which factors CJEO should consider in determining whether to issue a formal opinion, who may request an opinion, the form of a request for an opinion, the number of committee member votes needed to issue an opinion, and requests for reconsideration or modification of an opinion, the committee agreed that CJEO generally should have broad authority to decide under what circumstances a formal opinion should be issued.
-All formal written opinions issued by CJEO should be published on its Web site.
+To provide broad guidance, which is one of the Supreme Court's stated goals, CJEO's formal written opinions should be made available to judges and the public.
+After discussing which factors CJEO should consider in determining whether to issue a formal written opinion, who may request an opinion, the form of a request for an opinion, the number of committee member votes needed to issue an opinion, and requests for reconsideration or modification of an opinion, the committee agreed that CJEO generally should have broad authority to decide under what circumstances a formal written opinion should be issued.
+All such opinions issued by CJEO should be published on its Web site in searchable form.